Hike from the old Cooper Mill through the Black River Gorge and a pine forest, with a side trip to the ruins of Kay’s Cottage.

-- 3.8 miles – Black River Trail to Kay Environmental Center, and back.
+- 3.8 miles – Black River Trail to Kay Environmental Center and back.

-Our two cents: Along the river is especially stunning in fall.
+Along the river is especially stunning in fall.
 The loop can be done in either direction, but this way puts the most scenic – and harder – sections in the beginning when you’re fresher.

 Parking: N40 46.698 W74 43.217

 66 Route 24, Chester Township, NJ 07930.
 Large dirt lot adjacent to the Cooper Grist Mill.

 Parking is also available at Kay’s Environmental Center which is passed on this route.

 Portable toilets in the parking lot.
 The old bathroom building has been removed.

 Overview: BLUE (Black River Trail) – GREEN – ORANGE – GREEN/ORANGE – GREEN – RED (Conifer Pass) – BLUE (Bamboo Brook) – BLUE (Black River Trail)